Aliases for NPY1R Gene

 GeneCards Summary for NPY1R Gene

 NPY1R (Neuropeptide Y Receptor Y1) is a Protein Coding gene.
-Diseases associated with NPY1R include Panic Disorder and Autism Spectrum Disorder.
-Among its related pathways are Signaling by GPCR and Sympathetic Nerve Pathway (Neuroeffector Junction).
+Diseases associated with NPY1R include Body Mass Index Quantitative Trait Locus 11 and Disease Of Mental Health.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and peptide YY receptor activity.
-An important paralog of this gene is NPY4R.
+An important paralog of this gene is NPY4R2.

 UniProtKB/Swiss-Prot Summary for NPY1R Gene

 Receptor for neuropeptide Y and peptide YY.
 The rank order of affinity of this receptor for pancreatic polypeptides is NPY > [Pro-34] PYY, PYY and [Leu-31, Pro-34] NPY > NPY (2-36) > [Ile-31, Gln-34] PP and PYY (3-36) > PP > NPY free acid.

 Neuropeptide Y (NPY) receptors are a family of Gi/o-protein-coupled receptors that are currently divided into four subtypes: Y1, Y2, Y4 and Y5.
 NPY receptors mediate a diverse range of biological actions including stimulation of food intake and modulation of circadian rhythm.